cristinacolpos/PELA-blocks/README.md

 ## PELA-compatible Part Designs

-Edit `print-parameters.scad` and `PELA-parameters.scad` to adapt these models before printing them. **The example models below are not yet calibrated for your slicer and printer.
+Edit `print-parameters.scad` and `parameters.scad` to adapt these models before printing them. **The example models below are not yet calibrated for your slicer and printer.
 Calibrate and then make the tuned model from the .scad file.**

 [![PELA Block](images/PELA-block-4-2-1.png)](https://github.com/LEGO-compatible-gadgets/PELA-parametric-blocks-render/blob/master/PELA-block-4-2-1.stl)